IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/card.md

 ## Styling

 Since the card is a container that wraps different elements, styling it is done by styling its building blocks - the header, content, media and actions sub-components.
-In addition, the `header` component (`igc-card-header`) exposes three CSS parts - `header`, `title` and `subtitle` that allow you to style the wrapping element as well as the two title elements.
+In addition, the `header` component (`CardHeader`) exposes three CSS parts - `header`, `title` and `subtitle` that allow you to style the wrapping element as well as the two title elements.

 ```css
 igc-card {